ostrodmit/AdaFilter/README.md

 ## Demos
 We provide "numerical tours" to demonstrate application of our approach to different signals in 1D (``demo1d.m``) and 2D (``demo2d.m``).
-Each of them is compiled within a minute.
+Each of them is compiled within 60-90 seconds.
 To obtain the 1D demo, run
 ```
 publish('demo1d.m',<format>)
 ```
 where ``<format>`` is the desired format of the numerical tour (good choices are ``'.html'`` and ``'.pdf'``).

+Note that the demo scripts use functions ``generate_data.m`` and ``generate_data2.m`` to synthesize signals and corrupt them with noise, as well as our own implementation of the Lasso estimator ``recover_lasso.m``.
+These files have also internal MATLAB documentation.

 ## Features
 As of Feb.
 2018, the following features are implemented: